MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 # Umbraco .NET Templates

-This repository contains .NET templates for Umbraco, designed to streamline the setup of new Umbraco projects.
-These templates aim to provide a solid foundation for developers working with Umbraco CMS.
+This repository contains .NET template(s) for Umbraco, designed to streamline the setup of new Umbraco projects.
+It aims to provide a solid foundation for developers working with Umbraco CMS.

 ## Features

-- Pre-configured .NET templates for Umbraco
+- Pre-configured .NET template(s) for Umbraco
-- Optimized project structure
+- Optimized project structure, with a high focus separation by feature
 - Easy installation and usage
-- Regular updates to align with new upstream package updates, etc

 ## Available Templates

 The templates are orchestrated with .NET Aspire for a ready-to-go, batteries included developer experience

-- `umbraco-headless-bff` - This is the main template which contains both CMS project and a BFF Api layer
+- `umbraco-headless-bff` - This is the main template which contains both a CMS project and a BFF Api layer

 ## Installation